-If, in case you are not able to attend an actual yoga class, you can always do it within the four walls of your home.
+If, in case you are not able to attend actual hot yoga classes Singapore, you can always do it within the four walls of your home.
 The advantage of this is you already feel comfortable moving around since you are in your private area.

 How?
 Here are the things you need in doing yoga at home:

 - Have your own yoga mat and other necessary props.